Live2D/CubismNativeMotionSyncComponents/README.md

 ## Contribution to the project

-There are many ways to contribute to the project: logging bugs, submitting pull requests on this GitHub, and reporting issues and making suggestions in Live2D Community.
+There are many ways to contribute to the project: logging bugs, submitting pull requests on this GitHub, and reporting issues and making suggestions in Live2D Forum.

 ### Forking and Pull Requests

 We very much appreciate your pull requests, whether they bring fixes, improvements, or even new features.
-Note, however, that the wrapper is designed to be as lightweight and shallow as possible and should therefore only be subject to bug fixes and memory/performance improvements.
-To keep the main repository as clean as possible, please create a personal fork and feature branch as needed.
+To keep the main repository as clean as possible, create a personal fork and feature branches there as needed.

 ### Bugs

-We are regularly checking bug reports and feature requests at Live2D Community.
-Before submitting a bug report, please search the Live2D Community to see if the bug report or feature request has already been submitted.
+We are regularly checking bug reports and feature requests at Live2D Forum.
+Before submitting a bug report, please search the Live2D Forum to see if the bug report or feature request has already been submitted.
 Add your comment to the relevant issue if it already exists.

 ### Suggestions

 We're also interested in your feedback for the future of the SDK.
-You can submit a suggestion or feature request at Live2D Community.
+You can submit a suggestion or feature request at Live2D Forum.
 To make this process more effective, we're asking that you include more information to help define them more clearly.

 ## Coding Guidelines